DataDog/integrations-core/mysql/README.md

 Query OK, 0 rows affected (0.00 sec)
 ```

+If your MySQL server doesn't have the `performance_schema` database enabled, do not run the final GRANT.
+Also do not enable `extra_performance_metrics` in the agent's `mysql.yaml`. (see next subsection)

 ### Connect the Agent

 Create a basic `mysql.yaml` in the agent's `conf.d` directory to connect it to the MySQL server: